New Books in the Arts & Sciences:

 About the Speakers:

-Victor LaValle’s most recent novel is The Changeling.
-It has been named one of the 10 Best Books of 2017 by Time Magazine and USA Today and was a Notable Book of the Year by the New York Times, The San Francisco Chronicle and more.
-He is also the author of Slapboxing with Jesus, The Ecstatic, Big Machine, The Devil in Silver, and The Ballad of Black Tom.
-He is also the writer/creator of a comic book, Destroyer.
-His awards include the Whiting Writers Award, a USA Ford Fellowship, a Guggenheim Fellowship, a Shirley Jackson Award and a British World Fantasy Award among others.
-He is also an Associate Professor of Writing at Columbia University School of the Arts.
+Victor LaValle’s most recent novel is The Changeling, named one of the 10 Best Books of 2017 by Time Magazine and USA Today and a Notable Book of the Year by the New York Times, The San Francisco Chronicle and more.
+His other works include Slapboxing with Jesus, The Ecstatic, Big Machine and The Devil in Silver.
+He is also Associate Professor of Writing at Columbia University School of the Arts.

-Sharon Marcus teaches at Columbia University, where she is the Orlando Harriman Professor of English and Comparative Literature, specializing in nineteenth-century British and French culture.
-Her scholarship analyzes the cultural assignment of value in domains as diverse as architecture, social relationships, literary criticism, and performance culture.
-Marcus earned her B.A. from Brown University and her Ph.D. from the Johns Hopkins University, both in comparative literature.
-After teaching for many years at the University of California, Berkeley, she moved to Columbia University in 2003.
-The recipient of a Fulbright fellowship, an ACLS Burkhardt fellowship, and a Guggenheim fellowship, Marcus is the author of Apartment Stories: City and Home in Nineteenth-Century Paris and London (University of California Press, 1999); Between Women: Marriage, Desire, and Friendship in Victorian England (Princeton University Press, 2007); and The Drama of Celebrity (Princeton University Press, 2019).
-Her many articles include a landmark contribution to feminist theory, “Fighting Bodies, Fighting Words: Towards a Theory and Practice of Rape Prevention” (1992), and the widely-cited “Surface Reading,” co-authored with Stephen Best (2009), which asked provocative questions about how critics interpret texts.
-In 2012, Sharon co-founded Public Books, an online magazine dedicated to bringing cutting-edge scholarly ideas to a curious public.
-With co-editor Caitlin Zaloom, she oversees a Public Book series at Columbia University Press.
-Her own public writing has appeared in the New York Times Book Review, The Wall Street Journal, Pacific Standard, The Boston Globe, Vox, and the Chronicle Review.
+Sharon Marcus teaches at Columbia University, where she is the Orlando Harriman Professor of English and Comparative Literature.
+She is the author of Apartment Stories: City and Home in Nineteenth-Century Paris and London (University of California Press, 1999); Between Women: Marriage, Desire, and Friendship in Victorian England (Princeton University Press, 2007); and The Drama of Celebrity (Princeton University Press, 2019).
+Her articles include “Fighting Bodies, Fighting Words: Towards a Theory and Practice of Rape Prevention” (1992), and the widely-cited “Surface Reading,” co-authored with Stephen Best (2009).

 This event will be photographed and filmed.
 By being present, you consent to the SOF/Heyman using such photographs and video for promotional purposes.